mtford90/siesta/docs/guide.md

 			reverse: 'repositories'
 		},
 		forkedFrom: {
+			// Note that it's completely possible to add recursive relationships!
 			mapping: 'Repo',
 			type: 'OneToMany',
 			// A 'forks' property will be added to all Repo instances.